 The Contractor is responsible for all other medically necessary services related to a crisis episode.
 The Contractor shall develop policies and procedures to ensure timely communication with RBHAs for members that have engaged crisis services.
 The Contractor shall ensure timely follow up and care coordination, including care coordination for Medication Assisted Treatment (MAT) for members after receiving crisis services, whether the member received services within, or outside the Contractor's GSA at the time services were provided, to ensure stabilization of the member and appropriate delivery of ongoing necessary treatment and services.
+Prior authorization is not required for emergency behavioral health services (A.A.C.
+R9-22-210.01); including Crisis services.

-- 1. Assess the member's needs, identify the supports and services that are necessary to meet those needs, and connect the member to appropriate services, - 2.
-Provide solution-focused and recovery-oriented interventions designed to avoid unnecessary hospitalization, incarceration, or placement in a more restricted setting, and - 3.
+- 1. Assess the member's needs, identify the supports and services that are necessary to meet those needs, and connect the member to appropriate services, - Provide solution-focused and recovery-oriented interventions designed to avoid unnecessary hospitalization, incarceration, or placement in a more restricted setting, and - 3.
 Engage peer and family support services when responding to crisis situations, as preferred and identified by the member.